KxSystems/docs-v1/docs/dashboards/barchart.md

 The defined value will be used if <a href="#y-axis-force-max">Y-Axis Force Max</a> is checked.

+!!!
+Tip
     Use Y-axis Max to standardize the appearance of neighboring chart components where relative comparisons are important.

 **Y-Axis Ticks (best fit)**